nullsub/RX62n-media/readme.txt

 ---------------------------------------------------------------------------------
 This is based upon the FreeRTOS demo, stripped down and improved by Zizzle - mattpratt.au@gmail.com
 ---------------------------------------------------------------------------------

-sadasdsada
+Current State:
-The Wifi Board arrived.
-Now I try to port the SPI driver from the examples to FreeRTOS. sadadsa
+	I ported the wifi demo code but it doesnt work.
+I dont know where to find the bug.

 Need to add following things:
 	-clock